SAP-archive/teched2021-DEV261/exercises/ex0/README.md

 ## Summary

-Now you have setup all service instances and started preparing the VCAP service deployment.
+🎉 Congratulations - Now you have setup all service instances and started preparing the VCAP service deployment.
 It's time to continue with - [Exercise 1 - Exercise 1 Description](../ex1/README.md)

 [🔼 Overview](../../README.md) | [Next excercise ▶](../ex1/README.md)